Today's date is :

 information relevant to Post Graduate Doctors' training in the UK.

 The MMC website gives information for Overseas doctors.
-For more details, go to the
+For more details, particularly eligibility

 MMC website by clicking HERE